HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-bids-conversion.md

 1. The scanner: Functional and structural outputs (`.nii` files), alongside potential `dicom` files
 2. The stimulus presentation computer: Behavioural outputs (mainly `log` files and `.mat` files) and potentially eye-tracking data

 Your first step is to organize these files in a `sourcedata` folder.
 Follow the structure outlined in [How to store raw data](../fmri-general.md#how-to-store-raw-data).
-Once your data is properly arranged, you can proceed to convert it to BIDS format.
+Once your data is properly arranged, you can proceed to anonymize it and convert it to BIDS format.

 Here's a high-level overview of the steps involved in arranging your data in a BIDS-compatible way.
 While this provides a general understanding, most of these steps should be performed using the code provided in each sub-section to minimize errors.

+0. First and foremost, make sure your DICOM / nifti file names **do not contain** subject identificative information, such as the subject's name.
+This is particularly relevant for our pipeline, because that's exactly what our scanner does.
+You can either manually rename your files, or run the small Python utility (available [here](../../../assets/code/anon_nii_filename.py)) in your terminal.
+More information on how to use it can be found in the docstring inside the script and in the relevant section below.

 1. Create `events.tsv` files (more info on required and optional columns can be found [here](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/task-events.html)):